-Deep gnome legends continue the story by saying, that the Ink Sphere fell through the roof and landed in a dry and barren cavern.
+A Svirfneblin legend confirms this by saying the Ink Sphere fell through the roof, landing in a dry and barren cavern.
 But within months, the vast cavern sprung to life, with massive mushrooms, fungal stalks, and other fungal life forms spreading outward from the Ink Sphere.
 In several years, the entire cavern was covered with vegetation, decades later, the fungal forest had expanded outward in all directions for ten miles.

-In time, deep gnomes, drow, and the Mîmêk built fabulous cities in the area.
+In time, Svirfneblin, Drow, and the Mîmêk built fabulous cities in the area.
 Rivers were diverted and channeled into the mammoth cavern.
 As the centuries passed, the races waged war over this fertile real estate.
 The more sinister aspect of the area was soon noticed in the people.
-They began suffering hideous mutations, which scared off the deep gnomes and the wiser residents.
-The drow and Mîmêk stuck around, seeing the effect a blessing of their gods.
-After several generations, the races were completely mutated, becoming aberrations and monstrosities.
+They suffered hideous mutations, enough to scared off the Svirfneblin.
+The Drow and Mîmêk stuck around.
+They saw the mutations a blessing of their gods.
+After several generations, they were completely mutated, becoming aberrations and monstrosities.

 Today, few intelligent races dwell in the vast cavern that houses this Ink Sphere.
-Many broken ones, stone trolls, ropers, and intellect devourers reside in the area of the Ink Sphere, unlike other creatures, they seem unaffected by its mutating effects.
+Its terrors include broken ones, stone trolls, ropers, and intellect devourers, all seemingly immune to the Sphere's mutations.

 The Ink Sphere has a diameter of 1,100 feet.
 It radiates a green glow which seems to have a fertilizing effect on fungal plants, and a mutating effect on living creatures.
 It lies amid the Sphere Fungal.